rifat-hassan-nibir/share-plate-client/README.md

 A community food sharing and surplus reduction platform that allows users to share, request, manage, and browse food items.

-Share Plate reduces food waste and addresses food insecurity by allowing community members to share and request surplus food.
+Share Plate addresses the issue of food waste and food insecurity by providing a platform where surplus food can be shared within the community, ensuring that excess food is redistributed to those in need instead of being wasted.

 ### Live Site:
 <p>https://share-plate-38a2e.web.app</p>